abbieprescott/rap-community-of-practice/docs/support.md

 - Pair coding
 - Shadowing another team

-There is also a growing community of RAP experts outside the Data Science RAP squad - you can find them on our [RAP Community of Practice Teams Page] (NHS Digital only)
+There is also a growing community of RAP experts outside the Data Science RAP squad - you can find them on our NHS Digital RAP MS Teams page (internal to NHS Digital)

 ## Support for other colleagues